michaelbradley91/CJO/README.md

 ###Implementation details:

 This is a Maven project that I store in a Mecurial Repo (pushing with hg-git).
 To set it up, make sure you have maven installed, and then you can use the Maven plugin for Eclipse fairly easily.
 I'm working with Maven 2.2.1 (I think~)

-#####Note:  Softwire is not involved in this project - it was the group id I used when setting up the maven project - I got into the habit of using web addresses.
-Sorry!!